ShizuVoice/qna-bot/README.md

 "Yes, do it!" and you have successfully created a bot!

 ## Inviting the bot to your server
-After you created the bot (and assume that you have server), head over to "OAuth2" on the left panel and you will now have to tick some boxes for the bot.
+After you created the bot (and you have created a server), head over to "OAuth2" on the left panel and you will now have to tick some boxes for the bot.

 Tick the `bot` box first on the Scopes area and then tick the following boxes below according to the bot's functions on Bot Permissions area.
 `Kick Members`, `Ban Members`, `View Channels`, `Send Messages`, `Manage Messages`, `Embed Links`, `Read Message History`, `Use External